BerWang/web/03 Architecture.md

 2. model-view-controller
 3. web apis

-why is the n-tier architecture poorly suited to agile development approaches?
+why is the _n-tier architecture_ poorly suited to agile development approaches?

 ## 2 Data Storage

 Analyse the data storage requirements and decide:

     1. What _type_ of database is best suited (relational, document, graph, etc.)
     2. What database technology will be used (MySQL, Redis, Mongo, Neo4J, etc.)

 ## 3 Deciding on the Technology Stack

+During this module you will be working in a team to develop a sophisticated suite of tools using a variety of different languages and platforms.
+It is assumed that you already have the required programming skills...

 You should now choose ap appropriate technology stack, making sure you understand the key technologies such as Web APIs and MQTT?
 Your development team now know what needs to be developed.
 Now is the time for a frank discussion: